Join the Movement - Sign the Delay Manifesto 📑

 Leave your thoughts in the comments below.

 We think the answer is one of “proceed with caution.”
-The risks are much, much different now 30+ years after my prime sleepover years on Autumn Lane.
+The risks are many, much different now 30+ years after my prime sleepover years as a child.
 Remember, parents who are observant, engaged, and informed often have kids who learn to use technology – and navigate sleepovers – well.

 What if I have more questions?
 How can I stay up to date?